marzeverett/frost_prediction/docs/Data Structures.md

 * change percent: the percent chance of change a parameter bounds when mutating
 * max_mutation_tries: the maximum number of tries to mutate a parameter legally before giving up and not mutating
 * population_size: the size of the population
-* top rules: the number of top rules (by fitness) to keep track of
+* top_rules: the number of top rules (by fitness) to keep track of
 * generations: the number of generations to run the algorithm for
+* tournament_size: the size of the tournament pool when selecting the next generation
+* dominance: whether to get rid of dominanted rules.
+If False, bottom 20% fitness rules are dropped from the population.

     default_parameter_dict = {
         "mutation_rate": 20,